0xaptosj/0xaptosj/README.md

     - This template is more opinionated, it's the one I use personally, it has
       - Contract with unit test and integration test
       - Next.js frontend, with ABI type safety, server action demoing gasless transactions, demo of reading from the chain and indexer DB, and writing to the chain
-      - Indexer in Rust, with complete guide on deployment
+      - Indexer in both Rust and TypeScript, with a complete guide on deployment
       - Node.js scripts for testing
-    - To get started, just click use as a template
+    - To get started, clone it or fork it or use it as a template
   - Create-Aptos-Dapp：https://github.com/aptos-labs/create-aptos-dapp/
     - This template has more choices, there are basic templates, NFT+launchpad templates, FT+launchpad templates
     - Based on npx, you can use it directly without downloading